modiimedia/arri/docs/implementing-an-arri-server.md

 Although the Arri specification doesn't require you to implement `HEAD` for your routes.

+## Rule 3: All inputs and outputs must be a named object

+Procedures cannot send / receive arbitrary types like `string` or `boolean`.
+All parameters and responses must be a named object.
+So when using [Arri Type Definition](/specifications/arri_type_definition.md) that means that the "Property" Schema Form and "Discriminator" Schema Form are the only valid inputs and outputs that can be assigned to procedures.

+Allowing for unnamed inputs and outputs complicates code-generation.

-## Rule 3: All RPC parameters are passed through the request body as JSON with the exception of GET requests
+## Rule 4: All RPC parameters are passed through the request body as JSON with the exception of GET requests

 Arri doesn't not mix passing of information between the URL and the request body.
 The URL is used to specify which RPC is being called and the body is used to pass parameters to the RPC.
 The only exception to this rule is when an RPC uses a `GET` HTTP method.
 When using a `GET` method, the parameters are passed as URL query params.